HackTacoma/Information/README.md

 cell: 253-666-5086

 ##Other Notes
 This will be a 24 hour hackathon.
 Participants will be allowed to stay overnight at the Surge Building.
 Bring sleeping bags or stay up all night.
-People who pull all nighters will be added to hour special contributors list.
+People who pull all nighters will be added to our special contributors list.
 Come and join us, lets build something great for the city of Tacoma!